 The mighty rock trio King’s X return to the road this summer with a date at The Vault Music Hall at Greasy Luck in New Bedford, MA, on July 9, 2019. blindspot and Analog Heart open the show.
+This concert is presented by JKB Management & Booking.
 Purchase tickets HERE.

 Few hard rock bands are as widely respected yet criminally overlooked as King’s X. The band, which combines progressive rock and soul with vocal arrangements influenced by gospel, blues and British Invasion groups, still features original members Doug Pinnick (vocals/bass), Ty Tabor (guitar) and Jerry Gaskill (drums).
 They were ranked #83 on VH1’s 100 Greatest Artists of Hard Rock and released over a dozen albums featuring the radio hits “Over My Head,” “It’s Love,” “Black Flag” and “Dogman.”